 Harrisburg PA Real Estate Market Trends

 Analyzing real estate data from multiple sources gives us a much broader perspective of the direction in which a market is moving.
-We shall now discuss some of the most recent housing trends in the Harrisburg area from multiple sources and compare it with past couple of years.
-We shall mainly discuss about median home prices, inventory, economy, growth and neighborhoods, which will help you understand the way the local real estate market moves in this region.
+We shall now discuss some of the most recent housing trends in the Harrisburg area from multiple sources and compare them with the past couple of years.
+We shall mainly discuss median home prices, inventory, economy, growth, and neighborhoods, which will help you understand the way the local real estate market moves in this region.

-Following the housing market decline in 2007, single family rental properties became favorable options for investors, saving in construction or refurbishment prices.
+Following the housing market decline in 2007, single-family rental properties became favorable options for investors, saving in construction or refurbishment prices.
 The quick turnaround for an owner to rent out their property means cash flow is almost immediate.
-Single family rental homes have grown up to 30% within the last three years.
-Almost all the housing demand in the US in recent years has been filled by single family rental units.
-With 2020 being, theoretically, in the middle of a boom, there’s still 4 years for residential construction to surge.
+Single-family rental homes have grown up to 30% within the last three years.
+Almost all the housing demand in the US in recent years has been filled by single-family rental units.
+With 2020 being, theoretically, in the middle of a boom, there are still 4 years for residential construction to surge.
 Most likely, a housing shortage will remain in 2020, keeping home prices high.

 Harrisburg Real Estate Inventory And Sales Data

 Harrisburg has a mixture of owner-occupied and renter-occupied housing units.
 In the past month, 172 homes have been sold in Harrisburg on Redfin.com, a national real estate brokerage.
 Additionally, there were also 5 condos, 252 townhouses, and 33 multi-family units for sale in Harrisburg last month.
 The median listing price is around $165,000.
 The average sale price of a home in Harrisburg was $155,000 last month, up 12.4% since last year.
 The average sale price per square foot in Harrisburg is $78, down 8.2% since last year.